Inline Text Signatures

 1. Normalising line endings to \n (CRLF / CR collapsed to LF).

-3. Removing trailing blank lines at end of file.
+2. Stripping trailing spaces, tabs, and blank lines at the end of the content.

 The file on disk is NOT modified by canonicalization — the original bytes are preserved.
 Canonicalization only affects the hash input.